 An AdvFS volume is anything that behaves like a UNIX block device.
 It can be a disk or disk partition.
-AdvFS can function with Logical Storage Manager (LSM) or redundant array of independent disks (RAID) volumes as well.
+AdvFS can function with Logical Storage Manager (LSM) redundant array of independent disks (RAID) volumes or storage area networks (SANs) as well.
 Both AdvFS and LSM have expanded volume functionality obtainable only by license.

 - License registration

 - Direct-connect disks

 - Logical Storage Manager

 - RAID

+- Storage Area Networks (SANs)